gamikun/pymago/README.txt

+March 10th, 2021 (0.5)
+* New args -quality and -resize for convert.

 March 10th, 2021 (0.4)
 -----------------------
 * New program named as ImageMagick: convert, wich can easily convert a lot of files into another format.